christroutner/gatsby-ipfs-personal-blog/markdown/blog/19-07-26-dsca-water-system.md

 we do the following:

 1. Replace her faulty meter setter with a new one that does not leak.
-2. Install an electronic meter to detect and prevent long-running leaks like this one.
+2. Install an electronic meter at the pump house to detect and prevent long-running leaks like this one.
 3. Forgive the fine levied against Dawni for her catastrophic loss.

 As a result of this catastrophic loss, a lot of water was wasted, but no equipment